ZeyaWang/consensus_space/README.md

 1. Download the evaluated output files from the deep clustering algorithms:
    [Google Drive Folder](https://drive.google.com/drive/folders/1HBmYO_BThSW9ysfCPKPRuwm4kg1bKzSM?usp=drive_link)

-2. Save them into a local directory.
+2. Save them into the same local directory with the scripts.

 3. Run the evaluation script `towards.py` to implement the experiments and obtain the results in the paper.